What is Meditation

 The all-pervasive perspective of the self, of consciousness, is presented here in its timelessness and unchangeability as the only reality.

-Indians call this timeless, unchanging state Brahman, or the Self.
+Indians call this timeless, unchanging state Brahman, or the universal Self.
 Only Brahman is real for the Brahmins.
 Brahman is defined as consciousness in itself.

 The Eastern notion that human life is fundamentally suffering creates a longing to escape it.
 Hence reincarnation is a curse and the aim is to move away from the strenuous physical life.
 This can be achieved by meditating oneself out of earthly existence.
 Through a spiritual cleansing process, where the body's thirst for life is neutralized, the evil repetition of rebirths is transcended.
 The spirit is now free from physical existence.